-Temporary Modifications to Targets of Opportunity Program
+Extension for temporary modifications to Targets of Opportunity Program

 The modified process includes two different opportunities to apply for the search waivers.

 - Colleges may choose to submit proposals for a multi-unit, themed cluster strategy that connect with one of the campus priorities identified in the strategic plan.
 Proposals around a theme must include the participation of at least two different academic units.
 Cross-college partnerships and participation of the research institutes and centers in the development of the proposals are strongly encouraged.
-We anticipate approval of between six and nine waivers by this method.
-Applications for themed cluster hires are due by May 1, 2021.

 Proposals should be submitted through HireTouch using the TOP Stage 1 Form for TOP Search Waiver transmittal.
 The required components of proposals are the same for both deadlines.
 Each proposal must:

 - Identify specific candidate(s) for consideration and, if possible, include a CV.
 Candidates may be at any rank, including assistant professor, and must have a demonstrated record of excellence.
 Please do not indicate to a candidate that there is a recruitment process prior to approval of the search waiver.

 - Identify how the candidate will affect the unit’s diversity goals, intellectual priorities, and ability to address student needs.